Québec Breast Cancer Screening Program

 Procedure

-1. You receive a personalized letter inviting you to take part in the program.
+1. You receive a personalized letter inviting you to take part in the program

 This letter is your prescription to have a mammogram.
-It contains information about the Program and tells you how to make an appointment to have a mammogram at a Designated Screening Center (CDD) in your region.
+It contains information about the Program and tells you how to make an appointment to have a mammogram at a Designated Screening Centre (CDD) in your region.

-If you have not received your letter or have lost it, contact the Regional Service Coordination Center (CCSR) in your region.
-The Régie de l’assurance maladie du Québec is responsible for giving the names and addresses of women aged 50 to 69 to PQDCS officials.
+If you have not received your letter, if you have lost it, or if you have recently moved, first contact the Regional Service Coordination Centre (CCSR) in your region.
+They will be able to check your eligibility and send you a letter, if applicable.
+The Régie de l’assurance maladie du Québec is responsible for giving the names and addresses of women aged 50 to 74 to PQDCS officials.
 If you have recently moved, Program officials will likely not have your correct mailing address.
-To find out how to change your address, go on the Changing of Address Under the Québec Breast Cancer Program page on Services Québec’s website.
+To change your address, use the Service québécois de changement d'adresse.
+You can also participate in the Program by requesting a prescription for a screening mammogram from a doctor or a primary care nurse practitioner.

 It is your decision if you do not wish to participate in the PQDCS.
-However, you can still have a mammogram without registering for the Program by requesting a prescription for a screening mammogram from your doctor or a primary care nurse practitioner.
+However, you can still have a mammogram without registering for the Program by requesting a prescription for a screening mammogram from a doctor or a primary care nurse practitioner.

-2. Make an appointment to have a mammogram.
+2. Make an appointment to have a mammogram

 To make an appointment, contact a CDD in your region.

-3. Go to the CDD on the date and time of your appointment with the following:
+3. Go to the CDD on the date and time of your appointment

 - Your health insurance card